zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/device_modeling.rst

       a format we can easily work with.
 GetTableMap will be used here because we need to request an SNMP table rather than specific OIDs.

-   2. Out NetBotz class extends SnmpPlugin.
+   2. Our NetBotz class extends SnmpPlugin.
 Note that the NetBotz class name must match the filename (module name) of the modeler plugin.

    3. By defining snmpGetTableMaps as a tuple or list on our class we can add